makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 We’ve seen the different ways a browser can be fingerprinted, as well as the various methods to block fingerprinting.
 If your site relies on fingerprinting to help prevent fraud or deliver optimized content to users, then it can be difficult to plan for every scenario.

 In these cases, FingerprintJS offers a superior method of fingerprinting that compiles browser signals to create a unique fingerprint for every website visitor.
-Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy)and effective in stopping fraud and spam.
+Built by a dedicated browser fingerprinting research team, the library is easy-to-install, [highly accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy) and effective in stopping fraud and spam.

 The following tutorial uses the CDN option, but the library can  also be installed by running `npm install @fingerprintjs/fingerprintjs-pro` and running `import FingerprintJS from '@fingerprintjs/fingerprintjs-pro'`.